Does Working From Home Improve Mental Health — and Who Benefits Most?

 What does this mean?

-Women with mental health issues can significantly improve their well-being through remote work, while for men with weaker mental health, reducing commute time is particularly crucial.
+Women with mental health issues can significantly improve their well-being through remote work, while for men with weaker mental health, reducing commute time is particularly important.

 Meanwhile, employees with strong mental health are less sensitive to both commuting and the location of their work tasks.
 For them, the impact of changed work conditions on mental health is less pronounced.